rickbusarow/ModuleCheck/README.md

 - [ ] ignore modules
 - [ ] imports for nested classes
 - [ ] minify (remove dependency if declared as api by dependency module)
+- [ ] disallow test dependencies if no test src directory
+- [ ] disallow androidTest dependencies if no androidTest src directory